Skip to main content

 Coupling between the two lines

-Closer are the two lines to each other, greater is the coupling between them.
-In fact, if the separation ‘S’ between the lines is reduced, the values of all three parameters – ‘Lm’, ‘Cm’ and ‘Zm’ – increase.
+The closer the two lines are to each other, the greater is the coupling between them.
+If the separation ‘S’ between the lines is reduced, the values of all three parameters – ‘Lm’, ‘Cm’, and ‘Zm’ – increase.

 Coupling coefficient